 Survey fatigue can also result from surveys being sent too frequently to users.
 As a general rule, don’t send “Relationship” surveys (such as NPS) more than twice a year.
 “Transactional” surveys, which are typically sent after a training, onboarding, or support engagement, can be sent as needed as long as your users aren’t being bombarded.
 It’s a good idea to coordinate with other departments, such as Marketing, Product or Services, to ensure that you are not sending out surveys too closely together, particularly if you are not using a shared calendar for outreaches.

-The Gainsight feature Advanced Outreaches provides support for controlling how often a contact receives a survey through an automated process.
-You can read more about these tools by checking the criteria section of the document Adding Participants to an Advanced Outreach.
+The Gainsight feature Programs provides support for controlling how often a contact receives a survey through an automated process.
+You can read more about these tools by checking the criteria section of the document Adding Participants to a Program.
 This feature will also help with additional issues discussed later in this article.
-For detailed instructions on how to use the Adv.
-Outreaches feature, see How to Configure Advanced Outreaches (Path).
+For detailed instructions on how to use the Programs feature, see How to Configure Programs (Path).

 Poor Survey Timing